mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### Pleroma.Web.Endpoint

-!!! note
+!!!
+Note
     `Phoenix` endpoint configuration, all configuration options can be viewed [here](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#module-dynamic-configuration), only common options are listed here.

-* `http` - a list containing http protocol configuration, all configuration options can be viewed [here](https://hexdocs.pm/plug_cowboy/Plug.Cowboy.html#module-options), only common options are listed here.
-For deployment using docker, you need to set this to `[ip: {0,0,0,0}, port: 4000]` to make akkoma accessible from other containers (such as your nginx server).
+* `http` - a list containing HTTP protocol configuration, all configuration options can be viewed [here](https://hexdocs.pm/plug_cowboy/Plug.Cowboy.html#module-options), only common options are listed here.
+For deployment using docker, you need to set this to `[ip: {0,0,0,0}, port: 4000]` to make Akkoma accessible from other containers (such as your NGINX server).
   - `ip` - a tuple consisting of 4 integers
   - `port`
-* `url` - a list containing the configuration for generating urls, accepts
+* `url` - a list containing the configuration for generating URLs, accepts
-  - `host` - the host without the scheme and a post (e.g `example.com`, not `https://example.com:2020`)
+  - `host` - the host without the scheme and a post (e.g. `example.com`, not `https://example.com:2020`)
-  - `scheme` - e.g `http`, `https`
+  - `scheme` - e.g. `http`, `https`
   - `port`
   - `path`
 * `extra_cookie_attrs` - a list of `Key=Value` strings to be added as non-standard cookie attributes.
 Defaults to `["SameSite=Lax"]`.
 See the [SameSite article](https://www.owasp.org/index.php/SameSite) on OWASP for more info.